flashton2003/blantyre_qrdr_typhi/README.md

+This repository accompanies a manuscript investigating the genomic and epidemiological features of ciprofloxacin non-susceptible Salmonella Typhi in Blantyre, Malawi.

+# Quick start

+The "raw" data file is not made available due to potentially sensitive information.
+Therefore, a series of summary files have been generated for your convenience, and are stored in the `data` directory.

+Therefore, you should be able to just clone the repo, change the working directory to the cloned repo, and run the `pefloxacin_typhi_analysis_and_figures.Rmd` script, which does the analyses and plots the figures.

 # The role of each script

 `pefloxacin_typhi_data_cleaning.Rmd` is for taking the various raw data sources and producing two datasets for further analysis/plotting.
 These are saved in `data` directory